gh-cli-for-education/gh-education/docs/src/temas/introduccion-a-pl/master-the-art-of-the-ast.md

 These two rules may help to understand the semantics of `this` when used in JS functions:

-1. Arrow functions take their value of "this" from the lexical scope.
+1. Arrow functions take their value of "`this`" from the lexical scope.
-2. Functions take their value of "this" from the context object.
+2. Functions take their value of "`this`" from the context object.

 The following example illutrates these rules: